colford/nbgw-plant-illumina-pipeline/README.md

          fastq/                                <- Fastqc output directory, zip, html, sub-dirs for each zip contaning histograms, reports html and summary
      trim-paired-fastq/
-         paired/                               <- Sequences that survived pair and trim unpaired/                             <- Sequences that didn't survive pair and trim paired-merged/
+         paired/                               <- Sequences that survived pair and trim (go forward to merge) unpaired/                             <- Sequences that didn't survive pair and trim paired-merged/
-             merged/                           <- Sequences that could be merged merged-length-selected/           <- Merged sequences selected for length (fastq) merged-length-secected-fasta/     <- Merged sequences output as fasta merged-length-selected-calapsed/  <- Merged sequences collapsed from fastas i.e. identical sequences combined
-             not-merged/                       <- Sequences that could not be merged qc/                               <- Quality histograms on merged data
+             merged/                           <- Sequences that could be merged (go forward to demultiplex) not-merged/                       <- Sequences that could not be merged demultiplexed/
+         unknown/                              <- Sequences which couldn't be identified by primer fastq/
+         PRIMER/
+             fastq/                            <- Demultiplexed sequences by primer
+             length-selected-fastq/            <- Short sequences removed
+             length-selected-fasta/            <- Converted to fasta
+             dereplicated-fasta/               <- Sequences are dereplicated within a sample (go forward to cluster) clustered/                                <- Dereplicated fastas are concatenated and sequences clustered across samples blasted/                                  <- Clustered sequences are blasted against reference database manual-checking/                          <- Summarised format of blast results ready for manual checking

 ```

 At each stage the pipeline will create SLURM files and place them in the slrum-files directory.
-These should be run manually by the user using the appropriate SLURM commands e.g. sbatch ```<file>.slrum```.
-The running SLURM processes will first touch a "running" file to indicate it has started e.g. "adaptor_check_running" when the process has finished it will mv the running file to a "done" file e.g. "adaptor_check_done".
+These should be run manually by the user using the appropriate SLURM commands e.g. ```sbatch <file>.slrum```.
+The running SLURM processes will first touch a "running" file to indicate it has started e.g. "adaptor_check_running" and when the process has finished it will ```mv``` the running file to a "done" file e.g. "adaptor_check_done".
 The running process will also redirect stdout and stderr to the process name plus their job number e.g. "adaptor_check_964605.out" and "adaptor_check_964605.err".
 Some of the processes output to stdout and some to stderr so it's best to check both.

+## Final output with *create_summary_matrix.py*

+After manual checking of the summary blast output, the *-centroid-ids.csv and *-now-manual-edit.xlsx file can be converted into a matrix summarising the total number of sequence reads found in each sample for each identified taxon.

 ## Helper scripts
 There are two helper scripts that extract data out of some of the output files in to a summary table for easy digestion.
 These are outlined below.

-### process_trim_stats.py
+### *process_trim_stats.py*
 This script works upon trim_and_pair_original_files_<jobid>.err file.
 Given the file as input it will output a CSV file containing the sample, total number of reads, successful trim and paired number, forwards only, reverse only and dropped.

-### process_merge_stats.py
+### *process_merge_stats.py*
 This script works upon merge_trim_and_paired_files_<jobid>.out file.
 Given the file as input it will output a CSV file containing the sample, number of reads, combined, uncombined and percent combined.

-# Running BLAST on the output
-Once you have run through the pipeline and you have your collapsed FASTA files then you might want to run them through BLAST.
-To run the BLAST follow these instructions.
-Note that the scripts are mostly hardcoded at the moment and will require editing for your particular paths and needs.

- 1. cd BLAST-Tools
- 2. Create a directory called "fasta/DNA" and copy the collapsed FASTA output from the pipeline in to it.
- 3. Create a directory called "blast-db" and copy your BLAST database in to it.
-You can download the whole BLAST database from the NCBI or create your own.
- 4. Create a directory called "blast_summary" and "blast_results" and "blast_summary_table"
- 5. cd jobs
- 6. Edit the blast-file-template.txt directory paths and edit the database names in the blastn command line.
- 7. Run the make-jobs.sh script.
-This will create the jobs in the slrum/ directory and start running them.
- 8. The csv output for each BLAST file will be output in "blast_results"
- 9. Once the BLAST has finished run bin/blast_summary.py to summarise the BLAST results for each file.
- 10. Once the BLAST summary has finished run the bin/create_blast_results_table.py to summarise the summaries.

 # Papers that the pipeline was used in
 1. [Using DNA metabarcoding to investigate honey bee foraging reveals limited flower use despite high floral availability](http://www.nature.com/articles/srep42838)